The Faith-Mind of True Entrusting

 真 實 信 心

-True and Real Shinjin (真 實 信 心) is The Absolute Confidence of Amida Buddha that His Primal Vow of “Sincere Mind, Entrusting and Aspiration for birth”, promising to save all sentient beings from samsara, the relentless cycle of birth, suffering, old age and death, will definitely be fulfilled.
-He had boldly made Forty-eight amazing Vows when He was performing extremely hard practices and disciplines as Bodhisattva Dharmakara, under the guidance of Buddha Lokitesvaraja billions of years ago.
-Out of deep reflections over an incredibly long period of contemplation and His great compassion for the various painful situations of suffering all beings have to endure, He had strongly pledged that each Vow – expressing His Compassionate Aspiration appropriate to the karmic condition of different sentient beings – would be fulfilled accordingly, as He had promised in each individual vow.
+True and Real Shinjin (真 實 信 心) is the Absolute Confidence of Amida Buddha that all the original Vows made by Him, trillions of years ago, to save every being from samsara – the vicious cycle of birth, suffering and death – would definitely be fulfilled.
+He had then, boldly made those forty-eight amazing Vows when He was performing extremely hard practices and disciplines as Bodhisattva Dharmakara, under the mentorship of Buddha Lokesvararaja.
+Out of deep reflections over an incredibly long period of contemplation and His great compassion for the various painful situations of suffering all beings had to endure, He had strongly pledged that each individual Vow – expressing His Compassionate Aspiration appropriate to the karmic condition of different sentient beings – would be fulfilled according to the wishes of those beings, as promised in that particular Vow.

-Through the extremely hard practices He performed over countless billions of years, The Bodhisattva had fulfilled all His Vows and thus He became Amida Buddha.
-The Pure Land has been established for the sake of receiving all suffering beings and it is here that Amida Buddha abides.
-Though not all sentient beings in the innumerable worlds are saved at this moment, the fulfilment of His Vows and His Shinjin ensure that all sentient beings will eventually be saved with their birth in The Pure Land sooner or later, as they come to fully entrust themselves in His Vow of Boundless Compassion.
+Then, through the immensely arduous practices and disciplines, endured over trillions of years, the Bodhisattva finally fulfilled all His Vows and thus, He became Amida Buddha.
+His Pure Land of Peace and Serene Sustenance, was wonderfully established for the sake of receiving all suffering beings who wish to be born there and it is here that Amida Buddha resides.
+Though not all beings in the innumerable worlds are saved at this moment, the fulfillment of His Vows and His Absolute Confidence (Shinjin – 信 心), ensured that all sentient beings will eventually be saved with their births in The Pure Land sooner or later, as they gradually come to fully entrust themselves in His Vow of Boundless Compassion.

-True and Real Shinjin is the main and essential teaching of Master Shinran who had repeatedly expounded and clearly explained it in his Kyo-Gyo-Shin-Sho.
-He passionately wrote this beautiful passage:
+Shinjin (信 心) of Other-Power, our entrusting faith-mind, that place complete reliance on the Primal Vow, is the core essential teaching of Venerable Master Shinran who had repeatedly expounded and clearly explained it in all his poems and writings.
+In the chapter on Shinjin (信 心), he passionately wrote this beautiful passage:

 “Reverently contemplating Amida’s directing of virtue for our going forth, I find there is Great Shinjin.